 In addition to my work on the Appropriations Committee, I have strongly supported legislative efforts to reduce the tax burden on hardworking men and women.
 In my time in Congress, I have been proud to support legislation that provides much-needed tax relief to small business and working families, increases in the child tax credit, and reduces the marriage penalty and tax rates on dividends and capital gains.
-Also, I have backed legislation to expand small business expensing and depreciation rules, and will continue to work to maintain these important measures.
+I have also backed legislation to expand small business expensing and depreciation rules and will continue to work to maintain these important measures.

-In conjunction with lowering the tax burden on American families and businesses, I have also worked hard to ensure the federal government lives within its means by reining in out-of-control government spending.
+In conjunction with lowering the tax burden on American families and businesses, I have also worked to ensure the federal government lives within its means by reining in out-of-control government spending.
 Families have learned to spend less, be responsible and live within their budgets – and now it’s time for the federal government to do the same.
-Under my tenure as Chairman of the House Appropriations Committee, Congress worked to cut over $126 billion from the federal budget because Kentuckians deserve the decency of accountability and oversight when their hard-earned tax dollars are being spent.
+During my tenure as Chairman of the House Appropriations Committee, Congress worked to cut over $126 billion from the federal budget because Kentuckians deserve the decency of accountability and oversight when their hard-earned tax dollars are being spent.

 |10/4/10||Rogers Calls for an End to Economic Uncertainty|